 The District has adopted an approach that has been implemented in several jurisdictions across the country that fit within the broad parameters established by the Federal Communications Commission (FCC).
 This approach includes requiring every company enter into a Master License Agreement and obtain permits to deploy infrastructure that meets guidelines adopted by each community to reflect that community's priorities for its public space.

 Comments on these guidelines should be provided via email to [email protected].
 In the subject line please include the title: Small Cell Guideline Comments.
-Comments may also be mailed to the Public Space Committee, c/o DDOT Public Space Permit Office, 1100 4th St SW, Room 360, Washington DC, 20024.
+Comments may also be mailed to the Public Space Committee, c/o DDOT's Public Space Permit Office, 1100 4th St SW, Room 360, Washington DC, 20024.
 On the outside of the envelope please note that it includes comments on the Small Cell Guidelines.
 These comments will be collected and presented to the Public Space Committee (PSC) at a special meeting it is convening to consider these guidelines.
-The PSC special meeting is scheduled for Monday, October 15, 2018 and will be held in Room 200 of 1100 4th St SW.
-The meeting will be scheduled to provide time for as many participants as possible to provide comment to the PSC.
-The meeting notice will be published in the DC Register on September 7th.
+The PSC special meeting, scheduled for Monday, October 15, 2018, was held in Room 200 of 1100 4th Street SW.
+The meeting was scheduled to provide time for as many participants as possible to provide comment to the PSC.
+The meeting notice was published in the DC Register on September 7.

-The deadline to provide written comments in advance of the PSC meeting is 5:00 PM on Friday, October 5.
+The deadline to provide written comments in advance of the PSC meeting was 5 PM on Friday, October 5.
 PSC meetings are open to the public and the PSC welcomes testimony from all parties.
 If you are interested in commenting at the PSC meeting, please contact the PSC staff at [email protected].